lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/8_Use_Terra.bio_Workflows.md

 ## How to learn more

 ### Using Terra
+- 📺 Watch [Terra in a Nutshell](https://www.youtube.com/watch?v=hj0SGlVb4H0) - 2 minute video from the Broad
 - 📺 Watch [use a MindMap to understand where data is stored on GCP with Terra](https://www.youtube.com/watch?v=tYmJ2n8YqNc) - 20 minute video covering GCP services (GCS and BigQuery) with Terra
 - 📺 Watch [understanding Terra (GCP service) costs](https://www.youtube.com/watch?v=SRVrzXHkZKU) - 27 minute video from the Broad
 - 📘 Link to [Terra community forum](https://support.terra.bio/hc/en-us/community/topics/360000500432)